thomasbnt/awesome-web-monetization/readme.md

 Contributions welcome !
 Read the [contribution guidelines](contributing.md) first.
 You can also contribute to share this repository and Web Monetization with your friends. 😄

+If you want add a new small icon, the height must be **16px**.
+Put in `assets/small_icons/NAME.png`.
+Format PNG only accepted.

 ## License

 [![License](https://img.shields.io/github/license/thomasbnt/awesome-web-monetization.svg?style=for-the-badge)](https://github.com/thomasbnt/awesome-web-monetization/blob/master/LICENSE)